 Nat Herz (August 1920 – November 1964) was an American photographer, poet, writer, and dedicated civil rights activist.
 He was a disciple of the Aesthetic Realist movement which celebrated the reality and beauty of being human, which had a lot of influence on his photographic work as well as his writing.
 His activism meant that a large body of his work is dedicated to the great civil rights protests, such as the March on Washington for Jobs and Freedom that took place in 1963.
 He was friends with many of the great photographers and artists of the day, including Andre Kertesz, Dorothea Lange, Wynn Bullock, Lou Bernstein, Norman Rothschild, Leonora Carrington, Kurt Seligmann, and Chaim Koppelman.

 Bridgeman Copyright photographer Keith Bernstein was born in South Africa and has been a photographer since leaving school at the age of 18.
 He produces creative photographs as well as having a great body of reportage photography.
-In 1994 he spent a month with Nelson Mandela as his photographer, during the weeks leading up to his election for the presidency.
+In 1994 he spent a month with Nelson Mandela as his photographer during the weeks leading up to his election for the presidency.
 He was also one of a small group of photographers in Mogadishu, Somalia when an American military operation went very wrong; Ridley Scott’s film Blackhawk Down is based on the events that took place during those 48 hours.
-He has won many awards so far during his career, including Nikon Press Photographer of the Year twice in successive years, 3 World Press awards.
+He has won many awards so far during his career, including Nikon Press Photographer of the Year twice in successive years, and three World Press awards.

 Bridgeman Images photographer Alain Le Garsmeur’s photographs cover many aspects of life during the Troubles, from the murals that appeared all over Belfast and Derry, to the presence of the British Army on the streets and the life of everyday people.
 They are often deeply moving, and provide a thorough record of life in Northern Ireland during this time.